 - Use Solar Heating

 Any of these techniques can be effective for the occasional frozen bird bath.
-If the water is freezing frequently, however, it may be best to investigate heated bird baths that will keep water liquid and accessible to birds.
+If the water is freezing frequently, however, it may be best to investigate heated bird baths that will keep water liquid and accessible to birds even on the coldest days.

 Techniques to Avoid